docker/docs/desktop/extensions-sdk/index.md

 ## What’s next?
 If you want to get up and running quickly with a Docker Extension, see the [Quickstart guide](quickstart.md).

-For more indepth information about each step of the extension creation process, see [Get started](/build/get-started.md).
+For more in-depth information about each step of the extension creation process, see [Get started](/build/get-started.md).